Prosus Ventures leads $40M investment in Indian logistics startup ElasticRun – TechCrunch

 It’s a win-win scenario for every stakeholder, Deshmukh said.
 Stores are getting access to more goods than ever, and also getting the opportunity to increase their business in slow hours.
 And for brands and e-commerce companies, access to such a wide-reaching delivery pool has never been easier, he said.

+Deshmukh, who previously worked at Amazon and helped the e-commerce company build its transportation network in India, said he and his other co-founders built ElasticRun because traditional logistics networks are beginning to show cracks.

+India’s trucking system, for instance, has long been a laggard in India’s economy.
+A World Bank report five years ago noted that lorries in India spend about 60% of their time sitting idle.

-Since there is a digital log of each transaction, Deshmukh said the startup has a good idea about the financial capacity of these kirana stores.
+Because there is a digital log of each transaction, Deshmukh said the startup has a good idea about the financial capacity of these kirana stores.
 This has enabled it to connect them with relevant financial partners to access working capital, he said.

 Deshmukh said the startup will use the fresh capital to on-board more neighborhood stores and deepen its penetration in the country.
 ElasticRun is also working on new products to expand its offerings for brands and kirana stores and improving its analytics and machine learning algorithms to tackle larger scale.

-Note: Update: At an event organised by Prosus Ventures this evening, Deshmukh said while ElasticRun is focused on building solutions, in the future he may consider expanding to some Southeast Asian markets that are facing similar challenges.